Jabulani-N/atlas-machine_learning/math/advanced_linear_algebra/README.md

 1. scan matrix to ensure it is square and valid as according to task requirements
 2. go over each cell in a for loop:
-   * if length of matrix side (assuming square shape is already checked) is `length`,
+   * if length of matrix side is `length`,
     ```
     for rowNum in range(length):
         for colNum in range(length):
             coordinates = (rowNum, colNum)
             submatrix = remove_lines(coordinates)
-            # above function takes 2 arguments, rowNum and colNum.
+            # above function takes 3 arguments: rowNum, colNum and hte matirx to be trimmed.
             # we can create it by copying what we did to filter in task 0
             # this function, once made htis way, will be portable to other tasks
             minorMatrix[rowNum][colNum] = determinant(submatrix)